lambdaclass/concrete/ROADMAP.md

     generic body (`proved_generic`), and it must prevent one instance proof from being presented as proof for every future instantiation.
 13. [relocated from closed Phase 4 — #44f tail / #44g] Compiler-correctness
-    hardening: (a) ✅ largely DONE and still growing — the random differential generator exists (`scripts/tests/fuzz_differential.py`, Makefile
+    hardening: (a) the random differential
+    generator exists (`scripts/tests/fuzz_differential.py`, Makefile
     `test-fuzz-differential`), covers the through-reference / void-slot shapes, value-bearing if/match nesting, loops, enum payloads, and (2026-07-01) the